ivannp/tradelib/README.md

 especially when USD is not the quote currency.

 ## Requirements
-Tradelib uses MySQL, 5.6.4 or higher.
+Tradelib uses MySQL 5.6.4 or higher.
 It would work with older versions, but slight changes are needed to the table definition files.

 Maven is the build tool.